 Timeline: What to expect during admissions season →

 Contact Us: We've got answers →

 Top 10 Reasons

-- Michigan is ranked #8 among primary care and research medical schools and received one of the top five highest scores by Residency Program Directors from across the country.
-(U.S. News & World Report, Best Graduate Schools 2014)
+- The University of Michigan Medical School is ranked #5 among primary care and #10 among research schools and received one of the top five highest scores by Residency Program Directors from across the country.
+(U.S. News & World Report, Best Graduate Schools 2016)

 - We set the standard for integrated learning with ahead-of-the-curve technology including streaming lectures and virtual microscopy.